Pindus: History of the name

-Historically, the name Pindos refers to the mountainous territory that separates the greater Epirus region from the regions of Macedonia and Thessaly.

 According to John Tzetzes (a 12th-century Byzantine writer), the Pindos range was then called Metzovon.

 When Anastasios Gordios translated (between 1682/83 and 1689) to a more conversational (colloquial) language the initial praise to St. Vissarion, which was drafted in 1552 by Pahomios Rousanos, he wrote: “A mountain called by the Greeks Pindos is the same mountain which is called Metzovon in Barbarian” and further down the same text he adds “this mountain, Metzovon, separates the Ioannina region from the Thessaloniki region.”

 By the eighteenth century, there had been identification of the name Metsovo with the Pindos mountain range (in a French encyclopedia of 1756).
 BY 1825, the traveller John Cam Hobhouse was writing that "…the latter mountains, now known by the name of Metzovo, can be no other than Pindus itself…" while a patriarchal document of 1818 states: "Because the high mountain of Pindos in Epirus, that is commonly called Messovon...".
 The word Pindos was used more in literary sources, while the folk name for the mountain range from the Middle Ages up to the 19th century was either "Metsovo" or "the mountains of Metsovo".
 Most probably this name was not meant to indicate the whole range as it is meant today, but only its central part between the area of Aspropotamos and the springs of the Aoös River.
 This part coincides with the mountainous region which the ancient Greeks used to call Pindos.

 Major mountains

-The most notable mountains in the range are Mount Grammos, Mount Smolikas, Mount Vasilitsa, Tymfi or Gamila, Lakmos or Peristeri, the Athamanika or Tzoumerka mountains, and the Agrafa mountains.
+The most notable mountains in the range are Mount Grammos, Mount Smolikas, Mount Vasilitsa, Tymfi or Gamila, Lakmos or Peristeri, the Athamanika or Tzoumerka mountains, Vardousia, and the Agrafa mountains.
 Some mountains in Southern Greece are also considered part of the extended Pindus range.
 Its highest peak is on Mount Smolikas at an altitude of 2,637 meters.

 Population

+The main groups of Pindus are Epirotes, Roumeliotes, and Vlachs.
 There are many villages in the Pindus, one of them being Samarina, which boasts one of the highest elevations in Greece.
 The area had a traditional pastoral economy in which sheep were raised by shepherds who were ethnically Sarakatsani and Aromanian.
-Many of the villages such as Perivoli and Smixi include communities of Aromanians (Vlachs), originally shepherds and farmers.
-In the last decades, a number of villages, such as Metsovo, developed into tourist resorts with ski facilities.
+Many of the villages, such as Perivoli and Smixi, include communities of Aromanians (Vlachs), originally shepherds and farmers.
+In recent decades, a number of villages, such as Metsovo, have developed into tourist resorts with ski facilities.

 Transportation

-The Egnatia Odos highway serves the region and connects it with the rest of Greece.
+The A2 motorway (Egnatia Odos) serves the region and connects it with the rest of Greece.